oleghnidets/OHMySQL/README.md

 # OHMySQL
+OHMySQL supports Objective-C and Swift, iOS and macOS.
 You can connect to your remote MySQL database using OHMySQL API.
 It allows you doing queries in easy and object-oriented way.
 Common queries such as SELECT, INSERT, DELETE, JOIN are wrapped by Objective-C code and you don't need to dive into MySQL C API.

+## Requirements
+- iOS 8.0+ / macOS 10.10+
+- Xcode 8.1+

 ## How To Get Started
 - To test locally you can install [MySQL](https://dev.mysql.com/downloads/mysql/) or [MAMP local server](https://www.mamp.info/en/).